Speech to Text for Indian Languages

 On-premise deployment

-The comparison above focuses on features that matter specifically for Indian language deployments.
+This comparison focuses on what matters for Indian language deployments.
 In direct benchmarks, Saaras v3 was evaluated against GPT-4o Transcribe, Gemini 3 Pro, Deepgram Nova3, and Scribe v2 on the IndicVoices dataset.
-The performance gap widens significantly on the 12 less-resourced Indian languages, where competitors either lack coverage entirely or yield heavily degraded transcriptions.
-Sarvam also uses a rigorous 5-metric evaluation framework (WER, LLM-WER, COMET, Intent Score, Entity Preservation) rather than relying on standard WER alone — because for Indian languages, two transcriptions with identical WER can have very different semantic accuracy.
+The gap is wide on the 12 less-resourced Indian languages, where competitors either lack coverage entirely or produce heavily degraded transcriptions.
+Sarvam also uses a 5-metric evaluation framework (WER, LLM-WER, COMET, Intent Score, Entity Preservation) instead of relying on WER alone, because for Indian languages, two transcriptions with identical WER can have very different semantic accuracy.

-Sarvam's advantage is architectural.
-Saaras v3 is not an English model adapted for Indian languages.
-It is a model built on Indian speech data from the start, covering all 22 scheduled languages in a single unified model.
-Whether used as a speech to text API, a voice to text converter, or an audio to text converter for batch processing, the result is transcriptions that are accurate on the audio that Indian applications actually produce: noisy, code-mixed, multi-speaker, and dialectally diverse.
-For enterprises evaluating speech recognition providers for Indian-market deployments, the data sovereignty difference is also significant: Sarvam processes all data within India, which is a hard requirement for companies regulated by RBI, IRDAI, or SEBI.
-Full pricing comparison is available on the pricing page.
+The difference is architectural.
+Saaras v3 is not an English model adapted for India.
+It was built on Indian speech data from the start, covering all 22 scheduled languages in a single model.
+The result is accurate transcription on the audio Indian applications actually produce: noisy, code-mixed, multi-speaker, dialectally diverse.
+On data sovereignty: Sarvam processes everything within India.
+For companies regulated by RBI, IRDAI, or SEBI, that is not a feature, it is a requirement.
+Full pricing comparison on the pricing page.

 Enterprise-ready.
 Data stays in India.